 How to View your Award Summary and Estimated Financial Aid Budget

-This page explains how to access the Award Summary, and explains a few of the common aid sources you may find on your Award Summary.
+This video explains how to access the Award Summary, and explains a few of the common aid sources you may find on your Award Summary.

 You will need to log into LionPATH to view your financial aid award.
 If you have not yet activated your Penn State Access Account, you will not be able to log into LionPATH.
 For questions about activating an access account, you can request help at the Penn State Service Management Portal.

 From the Student Center, click on "View Financial Aid" under "Finances."
 Then, select the aid year you wish to view.

 The Award Summary lists all the sources of aid you are eligible to receive for the academic year.
 This award is based on the information you submitted on your Free Application for Federal Student Aid, or FAFSA.
 Your aid may consist of loans, grants, scholarships, and/or Federal Work-Study.

 These amounts are estimated, subject to change, and are non-negotiable.